How Not to Store Your Boats & RVs: 8 Big Mistakes Broken Arrow Residents Should Avoid

 Many owners overlook tire care during long-term storage.
 Unfortunately, vehicles parked in the same position for extended periods often develop flat spots and tire pressure issues.

 Moving the vehicle periodically or using tire blocks helps distribute weight evenly and reduce long-term tire damage.
+Additionally, check tire pressure monthly even during storage.

 5. Neglecting Battery Maintenance